Someone recently asked me, “What was the worst trimester in pregnancy for you?“.

 Growing a life inside you is beautiful.

 It is a miracle.
-It is the greatest gift you can receive.
+A child is the greatest gift you can receive.
 But the physical act of being pregnant- is less than glorious.

 You’ll get through it though, mama.